-The book of Ruth is a beautiful little story right in the middle of a difficult time, and we see an amazing story of Ruth, her example, and what the love of God is like.
-How we behave in adversity and challenges depends entirely on who the God is we say we believe in.
-Ruth came to believe in our living and faithful God who enables us to not only act, but react biblically.
+The book of Ruth is a beautiful little story right in the middle of a difficult time, and we see a fantastic story of Ruth, her unwavering faith, and what the love of God is like.
+How we behave in adversity and challenges depends entirely on who the God we say we believe in.
+With her unyielding spirit, Ruth came to believe in our living and faithful God, who enables us to act and react biblically.

-As we read the Bible we need to be reminded that the names are not fictional characters.
+As we read the Bible, we must be reminded that the names are not fictional.
 These are the names of real people in real places living real lives.
-In the book of Ruth, we open up with devastating words and things go from bad to worse.
+In the book of Ruth, we open up with devastating words, and things go from bad to worse.
 It’s easy to imagine Naomi’s grief as she attended funeral after funeral, standing at the graveside of her husband and then both of her sons.
 Calamity engulfed three defenseless women.
 Nonetheless, God worked through Ruth’s background.
-In the time of Ruth, we see favor of God in a time of unfavorable circumstances.
+In Ruth’s time, we see God’s favor in a time of unfavorable circumstances.

 For further study, Ruth 1:1-5; John 16:33; Heb.
 4:14-16; 2 Cor.
 1:3-7